polarityio/reference-channels/README.md

 > If the channel you want to import the data into doesn't exist, you can create a new channel right from the channel selector

-6. Press the *Apply Annotations" button to start the import process.
+6. Press the *Apply Annotations* button to start the import process.

 7. Once complete, you can now subscribe to the channel to receive notifications

 ## About Polarity